• Skip to primary navigation

 This is an overview of the instructions.
 The full instructions are in the recipe card below.

-2. In the bowl of a stand mixer, cream together the butter and sugar.
-Add egg and vanilla.
-Gradually add flour mixture.
-Stir in peanuts.
+1. In the bowl of a stand mixer, cream together the butter and sugar.
+Add egg and vanilla and mix until fluffy.

-3. Using a small cookie scoop (2 teaspoons) place dough on a parchment lined baking sheet about 3 inches apart.
-Use finger tips (moisten slightly if sticking) to flatten the dough balls slightly to 1 ½” diameter.
+3. Use a small cookie scoop (2 teaspoons) to shape dough into dough balls.
+Place dough balls on a parchment lined baking sheet about 3 inches apart.
+Use finger tips to slightly flatten the dough balls.

 Storage